 As the price of ATA/ SATA disks fell, the disk-based backup market opened up, and VTLs began to catch the attention of early adopters of disk-based backup primarily because of their simplicity.

 Because a VTL emulates a physical tape library, organizations are able to implement it with minimal changes to their existing data-protection environments and processes.
 This means they can use their existing backup software, follow familiar backup processes, and leverage the (often-hefty) investments they have made in tape hardware while reaping all the benefits of disk-based backup: faster backup and recovery performance, easier management, improved disaster recovery, and lower CAPEX and OPEX tape costs.

 In general, end users are very happy with their VTL implementations.
-As evidence, ESG asked respondents 1) to rate their organizations' overall satisfaction with their current VTL solutions and 2) to indicate the impact these solutions have had in their environments—more specifically, how they have affected backup performance, recovery performance, and media management.
-27% of the respondents indicated they were "very satisfied" and 63% said they were "satisfied" with their VTL implementations.
+As evidence, ESG asked respondents 1) to rate their organizations’ overall satisfaction with their current VTL solutions and 2) to indicate the impact these solutions have had in their environments-more specifically, how they have affected backup performance, recovery performance, and media management.
+As shown in the figure, 27% of the respondents indicated they were “very satisfied,” and 63% said they were “satisfied” with their VTL implementations.

 Although the above data is a good barometer of overall satisfaction with VTL, it doesn’t tell us anything specific about users’ experiences with VTL to date; specifically, has the technology helped them improve backup-and-recovery performance and reduce media management headaches?
 Some of the conclusions of our research include the following: